 The context has changed

-A more common sense view of marketing acknowledges the world has changed since McCarthy invented the 4Ps back in 1960.
-But it recognises that this world change only changes the context in which the 4Ps has to work.
+It’s fair to say the world has changed since McCarthy came up with the 4Ps back in 1960.
+But that only changes the context in which the 4Ps has to work.
 The original purpose of the 4Ps – to organise and prioritise key actions to grow your brand – still applies.
-You just need to consider the implications of these context changes when you use the 4Ps.

 For us, one of the biggest changes has been how businesses deliver services.
-Digital and technology have transformed expectations and delivery of all types of services from travel to insurance, from food delivery to how we connect with each other.
+Digital and technology have changed how customers experience services in all sort of areas.
+From travel to insurance, from food delivery to how we connect with each other.

 The difference between products and services

-Let’s start with the differences between products and services.
-Most normal (i.e. non marketing people) get this.
-It’s only when strict 4Ps of marketing followers wedge services into “product” that things get confusing.
+Most normal (i.e. non marketing people) get that products and services ae different.
+But it’s the strict 4Ps of marketing followers who wedge services into “product” that confuse things.